4 Ways to Develop Better Online Content

 1. Consistency – Posting and sharing content needs a schedule.
 If you are blogging, decide how often you will post.
 If you are going to have an Instagram, decide how many pictures a day or a week you will upload.
 Once you know the quantity of the content, keep up with your schedule.
 Being consistent is key to growing your audience.

 2. Engagement – Responding to people who “engage” with you.
 If someone likes or comments on some content that you have shared, respond.
 Maybe they just sent you an emoji, send them one back.
-Always respond whether its a smiley face, or a thank you.
+Always respond whether it’s an emoji, or a simple thank you.

 As much as you want more engagement, this means you also need to engage with others.
-Be active on different social medias, blogs and websites.
+Be active on different social media, blogs, and websites.
 Like the material.
 Share what inspires you.
 And comment on other content.
 Be as active as you want your accounts to be.

-3. Audience- Material that is more audience focused will drive more engagement and response then just material you want or like.
+3. Audience- Material that is more audience-focused will drive more engagement and response than just material you want or like.
 Dig into your analytics and figure out who is actually looking at your content.
 Most social networks provide this for you for free.
-You can also apply analytics to your on website and blogs.
+You can also apply analytics to your own website and blogs.
 Figure out who your audience is and begin to better tailor your content with your audience in mind.

-4. Authenticity – Never respond or engage with your audience with a with “Follow me and I’ll follow you back.
-Lets be real., authenticity is so important.
+4. Authenticity – Never respond or engage with your audience with a “Follow me and I’ll follow you back.
+Let’s be real, authenticity is so important.
 Authenticity is what is driving brands these days.
-Robotics responses, overly filtered content and emphasis on quantity (rather than quality) will create a false impression.
+Robotic responses, overly filtered content and emphasis on quantity (rather than quality) will create a false impression.